Layer7-Community/Utilities/gateway-init-container-examples/examples/aws/readme.md

 #### Set up an AWS secret with all key values in node.properties.
 For example
-Node.properties for derby database, store as a secret "gateway.node.properties" in AWS secret Manager to update secret can replace create-secret with update-secret
+Node.properties for derby database, store as a secret "gateway.node.properties" in AWS secret Manager.
+To update secret can replace create-secret with update-secret.
 ```
 node.cluster.pass=7layer
 admin.user=admin